Image Credit: iStock Image

 Several factors can influence the appearance and recognition of Lyme disease rashes.
 The stage of the disease plays a significant role in how the rash presents itself.
 In the early stage, a quickly expanding rash may appear near the tick bite site.
 As the infection progresses to stage 2, small, oval rashes or a reddish lump may develop on various parts of the body, except for the palms and soles.

 The location of the rash can also provide diagnostic clues.
 Unlike spider and other arthropod bites, Lyme disease rashes rarely appear on the hands or feet.
 Instead, they tend to occur where natural barriers impede tick movement, such as the popliteal fossa, axillary or gluteal folds, hairline, and areas near elastic bands in clothing.
 In children, the scalp, face, and hairline are especially common locations for the rash to appear.
+Regular use of a scalp scrub can help maintain a healthy scalp environment, potentially reducing irritation and promoting overall skin health in these areas.

 Differential Diagnosis of Circular Rashes